azure-terraform-module/terraform-azure-vnet/README.md

 ## 📝 License

-This module is released under the MIT License.
+This module is released under the Apache-2.0 License.
 See [LICENSE](LICENSE) for details.